-I especially love using discarded slate from a former state-run (1885-1996) condemned psychiatric hospital.
+Mallon’s work explores painting on non-traditional surfaces, such as burlap, slate, found objects, and cigar boxes as well as oil on canvas.
+Recent projects use discarded roof tiles from a former state-run (1885-1996) condemned psychiatric hospital.
 Now a hotspot for urbex explorers, it provides a wealth of unusual poignant pieces of history on which to paint.